Travel like a local: Rent an apartment in France

 I caught the 5:40am Eurostar train to Paris Gare du Nord – the first train out on a Friday.
 The train arrived at 9:17am (Paris time is one hour ahead of London) and by 10am I had checked into my apartment and was tucking into petit dejeuner at Petit Pot, the cafe next door to where I was staying for the weekend.

 If you’re staying any length of time in Paris then it is worth considering renting an apartment.
-Perhaps more than any other city in the world, a short-term rental of an apartment in the heart of the city is easy to organize, generally less expensive than most hotels and will give you a taste of local neighborhood life in the capital of France.
+Perhaps more than any other city in the world, a short-term rental of an apartment in the heart of the city is easy to organise, generally less expensive than most hotels and will give you a taste of local neighbourhood life in the capital of France.

 It will help to narrow down your search if you have a rough itinerary of what you want to do or see while you’re in Paris.
-If you just want to hang out in a cool neighborhood and practice your French then you can’t beat the beautiful Saint-Germain-des-Prés for its left-bank charm.
-For this trip I was in town for a gay water polo competition (as part of the Paris International Tournament 2012) and so needed something a bit further north with good transport links to allow for an early start at the pool, and enough space for the seven team-mates that would be sharing the apartment with me.
+If you just want to hang out in a cool neighbourhood and practice your French then you can’t beat the beautiful Saint-Germain-des-Prés for its left-bank charm.
+For this trip I was in town for a gay water polo competition and so needed something a bit further north with good transport links to allow for an early start at the pool, and enough space for the seven team-mates that would be sharing the apartment with me.

 I opted for the romantically named Loft d’Artiste on Rue du Faubourg-Saint-Denis (only a few minutes walk from metro Strasbourg – Saint-Denis).
 I was met by Krystyna – the owner of the apartment we were renting (and who conveniently lives just upstairs).
 An eccentric looking woman in her mid-60s, her edgily-cut grey hair dyed black and bright pink in patches, and a number of interesting tattoos around her neck.
 Kyrstyna was warm and welcoming, didn’t seem bothered by my total lack of French, and happily handed over the keys and showed me around.
 The decor of the apartment was as eclectic as Krystyna, but it was spacious and had everything that we would need for the weekend.